Gold has historically symbolised prestige and luxury, with ownership of the asset conveying status and wealth.

 Demand from the electronics sector bounced back in 2021 by 9% year-on-year to 220 tonnes.
 More advanced electronic devices and electric vehicles are gaining traction, and the consequent expansion of 5G infrastructure and automation devices will be a theme going forward spurring gold demand.

-Is gold still a good investment?
+Is gold still a good investment in 2023?

 So, where does that leave investors now who are projecting for the next 10 years?
 And is gold a good investment in the long term?